-Property Description Туре Default jacorb.listener.server Sets a timeout on the (SSL) server socket.
-This millisec 0 socket_timeout is a workaround for JDK 1.3 on linux where a thread blocked on accept() isn't notified when closing that socket.
-Default is 0, i.e. off.
-See Java bug #4344135.
-NOTE: This is only use- ful in conjunction with the SI&C SSL socket fac- tories. jacorb.connection.sele This property sets the SelectionStrategy. class ction_strategy_class Only effective in conjunction with the other con- nection management properties.
-Please see 17.2. jacorb.connection.stat This property sets the Statistics- class istics_provider_class Provider.
+Property Table 3.5: ORB Configuration Description Туре Default jacorb.connection.stat This property sets the Statistics- class 2 010010 istics_provider_class Provider.
 Only effective in conjunction with the other connection management proper- ties.
-Please see 17.2. jacorb.connection.del This property controls the behaviour after send- boolean off ay_close ing a GIOP CloseConnection messsage.
-If set to "on", the TCP/IP connection won't be closed di- rectly.
+Please see 19.2. jacorb.connection.del This property controls the behaviour after send- boolean off ay_close ing a GIOP CloseConnection messsage.
+If set to boolean "on", the TCP/IP connection won't be closed di- rectly.
 Instead, it is waited for the client to do so first.
-Please see 17.2. jacorb.connection.non This property enables use of non-blocking I/O boolean off. blocking (NIO) on IIOP based transports.
-Note that this feature is currently only for client-side connec- tions, and only for plain IIOP - not SSL.
+Please see 19.2. jacorb.connection.non This property enables use of non-blocking I/O boolean off. blocking (NIO) on IIOP based transports.
+Note that this boolean DIOCKING feature is currently only for client-side connec- tions, and only for plain IIOP - not SSL.
 There is no technical reason for these restrictions, simply lack of current need. jacorb.maxConsecutive Set an upper bound for multiple write attempts boolean off.
 Timeouts triggered by a timeout.
-This helps mitigate the loss of pending messages due to momentary net- work saturation, when a close/reopen of a socket would actually cause even more network conges- tion. jacorb.connection.req Sets the maximum amount of time in millisec- millisec 0 uest.write_timeout onds a client will spend waiting to write a re- quest.
+This helps mitigate the boolean 011.
+1 Ineoucs loss of pending messages due to momentary net- work saturation, when a close/reopen of a socket work saturation, when a cross reopen of a socket would actually cause even more network conges- tion. jacorb.connection.req Sets the maximum amount of time in millisec- millisec 0 uest.write_timeout onds a client will spend waiting to write a re- minioce 0 quest.
 Effective when using blocking I/O to en- sure a hung peer will not lock up a the client.
-A request that cannot be sent before the deadline expires is discarded, the connection is closed, and an exception is raised to the client applica- tion.
+A request that cannot be sent before the deadline expires is discarded, the connection is closed, and an exception is raised to the client applica- tion. jacorb.connection.rep Sets the maximum amount of time in millisec- millisec 0 ly.write_timeout onds a server will spend waiting to write a re- - ply.
+Effective when using blocking I/O to ensure a hung peer will not lock up a the server.
+A reply that cannot be sent before the deadline expires is discarded and the connection is closed. jacorb.listener.server Sets a timeout on the (SSL) server socket.
+This millisec 0 socket_timeout is a workaround for JDK 1.3 on linux where a thread blocked on accept() isn't notified when closing that socket.
+Default is 0, i.e. off.
+See Java bug #4344135.
+NOTE: This is only use- ful in conjunction with the SI&C SSL socket fac- tories.
+1 1